 Appropriately Uses Anti-Psychotic Medication

-This is an indication of the percent of long-term patients taking antipsychotic drugs.
-While antipsychotic drugs serve an important medical purpose, it is important to make sure these drugs are being used only where medically required.
-In some cases, excessive reliance on these medications may indicate that a facility is using these drugs to control patient behavior.
+This tells you the percentage of patients prescribed antipsychotic medications.
+While antipsychotic medications may be vital to many residents, it is important to make sure these medications are being used only where medically required.
+In limited cases, excessive reliance on these medications may indicate that a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were prescribed antianxiety medications.
-Antianxiety medications are administered to patients suffering from anxiety or depression.
+This is the percent of residents who were given antianxiety medications.
+Antianxiety drugs are administered to residents suffering from anxiety or depression.

 Managing Depression Among Residents